 A residential community that has reaped the benefits of ongoing gentrification since the 1990s, many of the young professionals who staff the office parks and buildings of Downtown Houston and the surrounding North Loop area call “The Heights” home.
 Described by National Geographic Traveler as a “destination for foodies, architecture buffs, and creative types,” it’s presence among the businesses of the North Loop is a perfect example of the neighborhood’s unique allure.

-The hospital, Memorial Hermann Healthcare System, which is the single largest employer in the Houston metropolitan regions (with nearly 20,000 employees).
+One organization with roots in the North Loop area nearly 50 years old, and just across from The Heights, is the Memorial Hermann Northwest Hospital.
+The hospital is part of the Memorial Hermann Healthcare System, which is the single largest employer in the Houston metropolitan regions (with nearly 20,000 employees).
 Their North Loop location has a modern 165,000-square-foot South Tower, and the entire hospital complex employs over 600 medical professionals and other staff.

 The North Loop neighborhood also hosts its share of commercial business spaces, with recent construction projects just a short drive north up Highway 290 opening up a new, modern office park for lease.
 One of North Loop’s marquee corporate residents is the web hosting company (and Boxer Property tenant) HostGator.
 The company moved its corporate headquarters to the neighborhood back in 2006, and since then was acquired by one of the preeminent global web hosting companies, Endurance International Group.
 HostGator still directs operations from their 20,000-square-foot office just north of the Highway 290/I-610 junction.